 Unlike bitcoin, Tether tokens are backed by reserves of fiat currency held by the company, Tether Limited.
 Bitcoin was designed largely to serve as an alternative to traditional currencies, operating on a peer-to-peer level outside of the scope of national borders and financial institutions.
 Tether, on the other hand, was designed specifically to integrate fiat currencies with the blockchain by converting physical cash into a digital asset.

 Tether tokens can be purchased on a number of popular cryptocurrency exchanges, including Bitfinex and Kraken.
 While the value of Tether tokens is pegged to the US dollar, some exchanges do not offer direct USD/USDT pairings, and you will need to use bitcoin or another cryptocurrency to trade for Tether.

 - First and foremost, it is important to be aware that buried within Tether’s extensive “Terms of Service” agreement is this statement: “There is no contractual right or other right or legal claim against us to redeem or exchange your Tethers for money.
 We do not guarantee any right of redemption or exchange of Tethers by us for money.
 There is no guarantee against losses when you buy, trade, sell, or redeem Tethers.”

 - While the core concept behind Tether tokens is that they are backed 100% by fiat reserves, users may want to exercise caution given that the company does not guarantee redemption of Tethers and is not formally liable to do so.

-- Between July, 2017 and August 2017, the supply of Tethers rapidly increased by over $100,000,000.
-As Tether claims to be backed by fiat reserves, some skeptics have wondered where this money came from.
+- Between July and August 2017, the supply of Tethers rapidly increased by more than $100,000,000.
+Given that Tether claims to be backed by fiat reserves, this led some to question where that funding came from.